Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 Any ability that affects all of something is an AoE (rather than having you choose individual targets), is an Area of Effect (AoE) ability.
 For example "all units", "enemies in burst 3", "units that dealt damage last turn", etc.

 Since individuals are not chosen, nothing is "targeted".
-Instead, units in the area are "included".
+Units who are either targeted or meeting an AoE's criteria are "included" in the ability.

 Often AoEs are simply written by giving an area, which implies "affects everything in that area."